“A beautiful collage raw and honest physicality which holds you from beginning to end.” Alice Henry, Dance City

 ***** Audience members at Dance City

-The butterfly represents transformation, life, the soul.
+The butterfly represents transformation, renewal, life, the soul.
 The colours and patterns we see on a Butterfly’s wings are actually made by the reflection of hundreds of tiny scales covering their white wings.

 “Original use of silks and fabrics – loved the sensory rolling on the fabric on the floor.
 Soundtrack supportive and rich I got lost in the piece – the lights, the membrane like fabric, the braids”, Audience member, Dance City